 NOFA/RI’s Advanced Grower Seminars are given by farmers sharing their expertise in raising specialty crops, greenhouse management, soil fertility or other topics.
 The intended audience is farmers, farm workers, apprentices and gardeners.
 Everyone is welcome.

-To learn more and view our evolving event schedule, click here.
+Learn more and view our evolving event schedule, click here.

 These seminars are offered at a moderate cost thanks to a generous Farm Viability grant from the RI Department of Environmental Management’s Division of Agriculture which seeks to enhance farmers’ ability to grow and market their crops.